-5. Have you ever taken a photo or created a graphic that you would like to use or found the perfect image on the Internet and wanted to use it?
+Have you ever taken a photo or created a graphic that you would like to use or found the perfect image on the Internet and wanted to use it?
 It is time for you to learn about the location and attribution of openly licensed images (OER Commons) or see the Consider This! activity from the Curator module.

 For this activity, experiment by building or customizing an openly licensed graphic or other resource for a concept related to your discipline, and share it via OER Commons, the "public digital library of open educational resources."

 Use their Open Resource Builder to assemble and publish your OER.
 Build or customize an openly licensed graphic or other resource for your discipline area, and share it via OER Commons.
 Why share here?
 It can be part of a global commons of Open Education Resources (worth exploring too).

-Please share your OER Commons resource link or upload the PDF it generates as a response to the Built to Share activity.
-As evidence of completion, please plan to enter the web address or uploaded document for your response in the Experimenter badge submission form.
+If you chose this activity as one of your three, please share your OER Commons resource link or upload the PDF it generates as a response to the Built to Share activity.